Last Updated on February 22, 2021.

 Allen & Heath ZEDi 10FX

-ZEDi-10FX offers four mono mic/line channels (with phantom power), which are the ones that can be recorded separately onto the DAW, plus three stereo inputs as well as built- in FX.
+ZEDi-10FX offers four mono mic/line channels (with phantom power), which are the ones that can be recorded separately to the DAW, plus three stereo inputs as well as built- in FX.

-The four mono channels feature balanced/unbalanced TRS and XLR inputs and use the GSPre preamps, which sound pretty damn nice and can even provide enough gain to drive microphones like the Shure SM7B or the Heil PR40.
+The four mono channels feature balanced/unbalanced TRS & XLR inputs and use the GSPre preamps that have enough gain to drive microphones such as the Shure SM7B or the Heil PR40.

-All four channels have a Low cut button as well as the typical controls every mixer has; like Gain, balance, FX-Send, mix level, Aux send and a three band EQ.
+All four channels have a Low cut button as well as the typical controls every mixer has; Gain, Balance, FX-Send, mix level, Aux send and a three band EQ.

-The first stereo channels only supply up to 15dB of gain as well as a two band EQ, while the second stereo channel only offers mix level.
+The first stereo channel only supplies up to 15dB of gain as well as a two band EQ, while the second stereo channel only offers mix level.

-This mixer also comes with a ¼” headphone output which should be able to drive most headphones out there.
+And lastly, this mixer offers a ¼” headphone output which should be able to drive most headphones.

-One huge perk about this mixer is that it comes with these free included softwares; Cubase LE and Cubasis LE.
+One huge perk about this mixer is that it comes with Cubase LE and Cubasis LE.